andrew/ultimate-awesome/README.md

 - [awesome-react-native](https://github.com/DeSmart/awesome-react-native) - List of awesome: bulletproof components, articles, tutorials and other things related to React Native ecosystem.
 - [awesome-links](https://github.com/destinio/awesome-links) - 🔗 "When I see the Ten Most Wanted Lists.
 I always have this thought: If we'd made them feel wanted earlier, they wouldn't be wanted now" - Eddie Cantor.
 - [awesome-open-synth](https://github.com/detroitsynth/awesome-open-synth) - An awesome list of open source audio routing, synthesis, and related libraries in a variety of languages.
+- [awesome-android-custom-rom](https://github.com/devadigax/awesome-android-custom-rom) - This is a curated list of awesome custom ROMs for Android devices.
+Each ROM offers unique features and customization options to enhance your Android experience.
 - [awesome-azure](https://github.com/dharmeshkakadia/awesome-azure) - Everything about Azure.
 - [awesome-solana-development-resources](https://github.com/dharniel45/awesome-solana-development-resources) - This is a curated list of amazing resources to kickstart your Solana development Journey.
 - [awesome-software-development-resources](https://github.com/diegorv/awesome-software-development-resources) - A curated list of awesome things related to Software Development ♥.